Priyanshu-Pandey97/delta-demo/README.md

 # delta-demo
-This is a Git &amp; Github for class
+This is a Git &amp; Github for class.